Read all about Benjamin Moore Light Pewter, plus see 17 real homes that use it!

-Light Pewter, by Benjamin Moore #1464, is a crowd-pleasing, unoffensive true gray to greige (under artificial lighting) paint shade that is part of the Benjamin Moore classic colors line.
+Light Pewter, by Benjamin Moore #1464 (also known as TH-260), is a crowd-pleasing, unoffensive, true greige paint shade that is part of the Benjamin Moore classic colors line.

 Grossly defined as a light gray to greige, it’s a neutral that can look great in a home, as Ben Moore states, “all the time, every time.”

 Also described by BM as “timeless,” Light Pewter is one of those colors that could be the right answer for a homeowner who loves neutral walls and/or is wary of painting too far “outside the box.”

 But is it the right shade for your home?
 My comprehensive paint series of posts is designed to help you answer exactly that question.
 I know from experience just how time-consuming and challenging it can be to pick paint colors.
 I hope these posts help make the process just a little (ok, a LOT) easier.